atmtools/typhon/README.md

 # typhon - Tools for atmospheric research

 ## Installation
-Typhon requires Python version 3.6 or higher.
-The recommended way to get Python is through [Anaconda].
+Typhon requires Python version 3.10 or higher.
+The recommended way to get Python is through [Miniforge3].
 But of course, any other Python distribution is also working.

 ### Stable release